amlsf/knowledge-repo/README.md

 Users add these notebooks/files to the knowledge repository through the `knowledge_repo` tool, as described below; which allows them to be rendered and curated in the knowledge repository's web app.

-If your favourite format is missing, we welcome contributions; and are happy to work with you to get it supported.
-See the "Contributing" section below to see how to add support for more formats.

 Note that the web application can live on top of multiple Knowledge Repo backends.
 Supported types so far are: